ElementsProject/lightning/docs/development.rst

   `tal` allocate memory for the given `type` as a child of the given `ctx`.
 That means that a future call to `tal_free(ctx)` or one of the parents of `ctx` will cascade and free this allocation.
-In the rate case of not having a parent context from which to allocate from, you can pass in `NULL` as `ctx` to create a new rooted tree of allocations.
+In the rare case of not having a parent context from which to allocate from, you can pass in `NULL` as `ctx` to create a new rooted tree of allocations.